 Listed below are some of the key features of Snowflake:

-- Data Backup and Recovery: Snowflake supports Time Travel that allows you to query, clone, and restore data for up to 90 days.
+- Data Backup and Recovery: Snowflake supports Time Travel which allows you to query, clone, and restore data for up to 90 days.
 This is highly beneficial during the time of data loss.
-It also has the Fail-Safe feature that offers disastrous recovery of historical data within 7 days of losing your data.
+It also has the Fail-Safe feature that offers disastrous historical data recovery within 7 days of losing your data.

 - Security: Snowflake controls site access through network policies, private communication between Snowflake and your VPCs, and your VNets through AWS Privat Link and Azure Private Link respectively.
 It uses the system for Cross-domain Identity Management (SCIM) to manage user and group administration.
 It also supports Key Pair Authentication, Key Pair Rotation, Multi-Factor Authentication (MFA), OAuth, and Single sign-on (SSO) for a more secure account or user authentication.
 Snowflake encrypts all the data by default using AES-256 strong encryption and uses Column-level security for masking column data.